westonganger/paper_trail-association_tracking/README.md

 At this time during `reify` any STI `has_one` associations will raise a `PaperTrail::Reifiers::HasOne::FoundMoreThanOne` error.
 See https://github.com/airblade/paper_trail/issues/594

-Something to note though, is while the offical PaperTrail gem supports [Single Table Inheritance][39], I dont recommend STI ever.
+Something to note though, is while the PaperTrail gem supports [Single Table Inheritance][39], I dont recommend STI ever.
 Your better off rolling your own solution rather than using STI.

 ## Articles